Nobody likes getting a shot. They can hurt, and it's weird knowing that the nurse is about to jab you with that needle.

 When your body is protected from a disease in this way, it's called being immune to an illness.
 It can't get you.
 In most cases, it means you won't get the illness at all.
 But sometimes, you can still get a mild case of the illness.
 This can happen with chickenpox.
 Even kids who get the shot to prevent chickenpox can still get a case of it.
 The good news is that they usually don't get a very bad case of it.
 Milder cases mean fewer spots and less itching.

 Shots are given by injection with a needle.
 A syringe (say: seh-RINJ) holds the liquid vaccine, and the needle has a hole in it for the liquid to squirt through.
 Shots are usually given in your arm or sometimes your thigh.

 The good news is that kids get a lot of the shots they need by age 2.
 So if you're old enough to read this article, you've already had most of your shots!
 After that, a kid doesn't need many more.

-There are a few shots given when kids are between the ages of 4 and 6 years.
+There are a few shots given when kids are between 4 and 6 years old.
 The next set of shots isn't usually until kids are about 11 or 12 years old.

 Most kids should have a flu vaccine each year.
 Some kids will get it as a shot, and some will get it with a spray in the nose.

 Shots are great for individual kids because it means that they won't get those serious diseases.
 But shots are great for the health of the country and world, too.
 How?
 When almost all kids have received these shots, it means that these illnesses don't have much of a chance to make anyone sick.

 Because most kids in the United States get all their shots, you rarely meet anyone who has had diseases like measles or mumps.
 Your mom or dad has probably had to show your school that you've had all your shots.
 Schools and camps do this because they don't want the kids spreading or catching serious illnesses.